 5. For ganache, in a heavy saucepan, melt chocolate and butter.
 Gradually add cream; heat until just warmed.
 Chill until slightly thickened mixture achieves spreading consistency.

 6. Using a long serrated knife, cut each cake horizontally in half.
 Place 1 cake layer on a serving plate.
-Spread 1/3 frosting on top of each layer; stack to make a layer cake, ending with a cake layer.
+Spread frosting on top of each layer; stack to make a layer cake, ending with a cake layer.
 Spread ganache over top and sides of cake.
+Slice and serve.

 Nutrition Facts